The Shareholder Rights and Activism Review: Japan

 iv M&A activism

-Oasis waged a public campaign in 2016–2017 against the acquisition by Panasonic Corporation (Panasonic) of its listed subsidiary, PanaHome Corporation (PanaHome), by asserting that the consideration to be paid was lower than the fair value of the shares in PanaHome.
-Panasonic changed the structure of the acquisition from a share consideration transaction through a share exchange to a cash consideration transaction through a tender offer after Oasis commenced the public campaign.
-Oasis also waged a public campaign in 2017–2018 against the integration of a business through a share exchange in which Alps Electric Co, Ltd (Alps Electric) would acquire all the shares in its listed subsidiary, Alpine Electronics Inc (Alpine).
-In this case, Elliott also purchased approximately 9.8 per cent of the shares in Alpine as well as approximately 11.2 percent of the shares in Alps Electric after the public announcement of the share exchange.
+Oasis waged a public campaign in 2017–2018 against the integration of a business through a share exchange in which Alps Electric Co, Ltd (Alps Electric) would acquire all the shares in its listed subsidiary, Alpine Electronics Inc (Alpine).
+In this case, Elliott also purchased approximately 9.8 per cent of the shares in Alpine as well as approximately 11.2 per cent of the shares in Alps Electric after the public announcement of the share exchange.
 Oasis filed a suit in court after the completion of the transaction asserting that the share exchange was invalid; the suit is still pending in court.

 Elliott purchased shares in Hitachi Kokusai Electric Inc (Hitachi Kokusai) representing approximately 8.6 per cent of the issued shares of the company in 2017 after the public announcement by KKR of a tender offer for the shares in Hitachi Kokusai.
 KKR eventually increased the tender offer price by approximately 25 per cent to facilitate the success of the tender offer transaction.
-Reno launched a tender offer for shares in Kosaido Co Ltd (Kosaido) after a management buyout by the management of Kosaido, sponsored by Bain Capital through a tender offer that was commenced in 2019.
-As a result, although Bain Capital increased its tender offer price, the tender offers of both Bain Capital and Reno ultimately failed.
+Reno and its affiliate launched tender offers for shares in Kosaido Co Ltd after commencement of a management buyout sponsored by Bain Capital in 2019, and for shares in Japan Asia Group Limited after commencement of a management buyout sponsored by Carlyle in 2021.
+As a result, although Bain Capital and Carlyle increased their tender offer prices, the tender offers ultimately failed.